JoomlaLondon/jugl-linuxdockingonwindows/README.md

 https://hub.docker.com/editions/community/docker-ce-desktop-windows

-Accept the default settings during install
+Accept the default settings during the install.

+Once complete, run Docker Desktop.

+Set Docker on WSL to also allow the Distro you installed (see below).
 ![PowerShell Output](https://github.com/JoomlaLondon/jugl-linuxdockingonwindows/raw/main/images/dockerWSLsetting.png "PowerShell Output")

-Run Docker Desktop.
-Set Docker on WSL to also allow the Distro you installed.

-That’s it.
+That should be it.

-You have now installed docker on WSL 2.
+You have now installed Docker on WSL 2.

-In a PowerShell window, verify docker is running:
+In PowerShell(As Administrator), verify docker is running:

 ```
 docker ps